-It may be noted, however, that while the Company is guided by the SEC's mandatory term limits for independent directors as provided for in SEC Memorandum Circular No. 4 (Series of 2017), two (2) of the nominees for independent director, Mr. Renato C. Valencia and Mr. Cesar A. Buenaventura, are already serving a respective cumulative term of more than nine (9) years as reckoned from the year 2012.
-Nonetheless, the election of Mr. Valencia and Mr. Buenaventura as independent directors of the Company is being proposed for stockholders' approval based on the invaluable contribution and guidance that they are constantly providing to the Company.
+It may be noted, however, that while the Company is guided by the SEC's mandatory term limits for independent directors as provided for in SEC Memorandum Circular No. 4 (Series of 2017), the nominee for lead independent director, Mr. Renato C. Valencia, is already serving a cumulative term of more than nine (9) years as reckoned from the year 2012.
+Nonetheless, the election of Mr. Valencia as lead independent director of the Company is being proposed for stockholders' approval based on the invaluable contribution and guidance that he is constantly providing to the Company.
 The following meritorious justifications may be considered: